usnistgov/ndn-dpdk/docs/INSTALL.md

 See [DPDK Network Interface Controller Drivers](https://doc.dpdk.org/guides/nics/) for more information.

 You can then execute `sudo systemctl start ndndpdk-svc` to start the NDN-DPDK service, use `ndndpdk-ctrl` command to activate it as a forwarder or a traffic generator, and then control the service.
+See [forwarder activation and usage](forwarder.md) for sample commands to perform common operations on the forwarder.

-NDN-DPDK service provides a GraphQL endpoint.
+NDN-DPDK service provides a GraphQL endpoint at `http://127.0.0.1:3030/` (changeable via `--gqlserver` argument).
 As an alternative of using `ndndpdk-ctrl`, you can execute queries and mutations on the GraphQL endpoint.
 The GraphQL service schema may be discovered via introspection.